Radonirinaunimi/neopdf/docs/installation.md

 This will compile the CLI in debug mode and make the `neopdf` command available in your cargo bin directory (usually `~/.cargo/bin`).
 You can then run `neopdf --help` to see the available commands.

-!!! note "Note on where to store PDF sets"

-    By default, `NeoPDF` stores PDF sets in `${HOME}/.local/share/NeoPDF`, however this can be overwritten via the environment variable `NEOPDF_DATA_PATH` to point to the LHAPDF path for example.